Session and Track

 Track 10: Breastfeeding

-Breastfeeding, also known as nursing, is the feeding of babies and young children with milk from a woman's breast.
-Breast milk is the perfect food for the baby.
-An early stage of nutrition for the infants starts from the mother’s milk.
-It protects the baby against gastroenteritis, diarrhea, ear and chest infections, allergies and diabetes.
-It reduces the risk of bleeding after the birth and provides immunity for the child.
-It also helps in managing weight of the mother eventually.
+Breastfeeding, also referred to as nursing, is the practice of feeding babies and young children with milk from a woman's breast.
+Breast milk is considered the ideal nourishment for infants, serving as their primary source of nutrition in the early stages of life.
+It offers numerous health benefits, including protection against gastroenteritis, diarrhea, ear and chest infections, allergies, and diabetes.
+Additionally, breastfeeding can reduce the risk of postpartum bleeding and provides essential immunity to the child.
+Moreover, it can aid in the mother’s weight management over time.

 Track 11: Woman’s Oncology